VarshaArunn/Cyclistic/README.md

 ***3. Weekend Explorer Discounts:* Provide exclusive discounts for weekends and longer rides to incentivize casual riders to become members and enjoy cost savings.**

-By implementing these concise strategies, the marketing campaign can effectively convert casual riders into valued members, enriching their biking experience during the summer season.
+By adopting these streamlined strategies, the marketing campaign can successfully transform occasional riders into esteemed members, enhancing their biking experience throughout the summer season